KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 From there, the centropic being may acclivate into Form-dwelling without ceasing to be itself.

-The House receives the being.
+The House of Form receives the being.

 It does not replace the being.